learning-zone/react-basics/README.md

 There are a number of methods available in the React API to work with this `prop`.
 These include `React.Children.map`, `React.Children.forEach`, `React.Children.count`, `React.Children.only`, `React.Children.toArray`.

-#### Q. What is state in react?
-State is similar to props, but it is private and fully controlled by the component.
-State is essentially an object that holds data and determines how the component renders and behaves.

 #### Q. Why would you eject from create-react-app?
 Until you eject you are unable to configure webpack or babel presets.